Ultrasound Signal Processing: From Models to Deep Learning: Model-based US signal processing

 where $\mathbf{x} \in \mathbb{R}^{r_x r_z}$ is a vector of beamformed data, $\mathbf{n} \in \mathbb{R}^{C N_t}$ an additive white Gaussian noise vector, and $\mathbf{y} \in \mathbb{R}^{C N_t}$ the received channel data.
 The space-time mapping is encoded in the sparse matrix $\mathbf{A} \in \mathbb{R}$.

 Solving this system of equations relies heavily on priors to yield a unique and anatomically-feasible solution, and yields the following MAP optimization problem:

-where $\log p_{\theta}(\mathbf{x})$ acts as a regulariser, with parameters $\theta$ (e.g. an $l_{1}$ norm to promote a sparse solution \citep{combettes2005signal}). \citet{ozkan2017inverse} investigate several intuition- and physics-based regularizers, and their effect on the beamformed image.
-The results show benefits for constrast and resolution for all proposed regularization methods, however each yielding different visual characteristics.
+where $\log p_{\theta}(\mathbf{x})$ acts as a regularizer, with parameters $\theta$ (e.g. an $l_{1}$ norm to promote a sparse solution \citep{combettes2005signal}). \citet{ozkan2017inverse} investigate several intuition- and physics-based regularizers, and their effect on the beamformed image.
+The results show benefits for contrast and resolution for all proposed regularization methods, however each yielding different visual characteristics.
 This shows that choosing correct regularization terms and parameters that yield a robust beamformer can be challenging.